uwblueprint/starter-code-v2/README.md

 **Database:** PostgreSQL or MongoDB<br>
 **User Auth:** Opt-in or opt-out<br>

+The provided frontend is a React application written in TypeScript.

 ## Table of Contents
 * 📝 [Documentation](#documentation)
 * ❗❗ [Reporting Issues](#reporting-issues)